 The Al Mar Sere was used mainly to examine the lock under batoning, the edge was uneffected by impacts which destroyed the liner, however the tang impacted readily even during chopping.
 The blade required a high force to take a set while prying, however it broke readily under impact from a wooden baton and showed little ability to resist direct impact.

-Summary : VG-10 is a high wear stainless steel in the same class as 154CM however has better edge stability and offers superior corrosion resistance and extended edge retention.
+Summary : VG-10 is a high wear stainless steel in the same class as 154CM however has a reduced secondary hardening response.

 BG42 is a ball bearing steel which also has very strong hot resistance.